zuozhenggh/learning-library/oic-integration-library/core-competencies/insight/key-concepts/key-concepts.md

 ## About this Lab

-The Lab will cover Orcale Integration Insight key concepts and terminology for each stage of building, activating, mapping a model and Console.
+The Lab will cover Oracle Integration Insight key concepts and terminology for each stage of building, activating, mapping a model and Console.

 Estimated Time: 15 minutes.